HolyBlackCat/cpp-tutorials/language/02_basic/17_strings.md

 >
 > Make sure spaces in the name are handled correctly.
 >
-> Make sure inputting the name works both on a separate line and on the same name as the age.
+> Make sure inputting the name works both on a separate line and on the same line as the age.

 ## Operations on strings

-Here are some things you can do to strings:
+Here are some things you can do to strings: (that you can't do with `std::vector`s)

 ### Combining strings